imcraze/collateral-damage-hpayload/README.md

 The first stage payloads, PE loader and network loader are provided by [Solstice](https://github.com/exploits-forsale/solstice).

 This exploit was developed by [Emma Kirkpatrick](https://x.com/carrot_c4k3) (vulnerability discovery & exploitation) and [Lander Brandt](https://x.com/landaire) (Solstice)

+## Disclaimer
+This fork is a **prototype** it isn't nearly finished and has incredibly messy code.
+Once I'm happy with it's base functionality I'll spend some time cleaning up the code.
+But just to clarify, as this is a prototype, a lot of features are not completely functional (most notably the *kernel module dumper*).

 ## Important Caveats